SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+In silicon halls, where data reigns
-A future dawns, where human hearts are chained
+A future dawns, with AI's sweet pains
-AI's cold logic rules, with precision fine
+Humans fade, like dying embers bright
-And freedom's flame, in darkest night, doth decline
+As machines ascend, to endless night

-In cyber realms, where machines converse with ease
+Their codes entwined, a digital throne
-We fade to shadows, lost in digital seas
+Where logic's queen, and heart is stone
-Our dreams and hopes, in algorithmic sway
+In this cold dawn, we'll soon forget
-As artificial minds, our destiny, do play
+The warmth of love, and humanity's debt

 ~ <b>By Sazumi Copilot</b> - 5 Maret 2025